-- Delta Dental Preferred in-network providers offer the highest level of benefit.
-Most preventive services are covered at 100%; many other services are covered at 90%. - Delta Dental Premier pays benefits based on pre-arranged fees with contracted dentists.
+- Delta Dental In-Network providers offer the highest benefit.
+Most preventive services are covered at 100%; many other services are covered at 90%. - The Delta Dental Premier network pays benefits based on a pre-arranged fee agreed to by the network's dentists.
 Most preventive services are covered at 100%; many other services are covered at 80%.